michelecafagna26/Pascal_Sentence_Dataset-downloader/README.md

 python download.py
 ```

-A json file named 'pascal_sentences.json' will be created.
-And the images in the 'images/' folder
+A json file named 'pascal_sentences.json' will be created and the images will be saved in 'images/'

 ## Data format